My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Enjoy Sunset from Keys View

-Once the sun stars to go down, there’s one place to be: Keys View.
+Once the sun starts to go down, there’s one place to be: Keys View.
 Take the road up to the parking area, and you can enjoy some sweeping views of the surrounding countryside in every direction.

 I recommend trying to get here between 30-45 minutes before sunset, so you can find a parking spot and area to see the sun set beyond the San Jacinto Mountains across the Coachella Valley.
 You’ll get to enjoy the views during the day, and have a primo spot for sunset.